Tuesday, April 23, 2024

 A few monks still reside in a separate part of the monastery!
 The hotel retains direct access to the adjacent Saint Thomas Church, which is 739 years old and named for the apostle.

 The church is impressive.
 In 1285, King Wenceslaus II of the Přemyslid Dynasty and Queen Judith of the Habsburgs built it for the Augustinians, and they put it next to the monastery.
 (Yet, they had their coronations at Prague Castle).
 The main altar was consecrated in 1315.
-The floor includes 24 tombstones, which looked similar to medieval churches that we saw in Dublin and Amsterdam.
-Some burials belong to the famousLobkowicz family.
+The floor has 24 tombstones, which is similar to medieval churches that we saw in Dublin and Amsterdam.
 The church was ruined during the Great Fire of 1541.
 155 houses also burned down—which was more than 60%.
-The empty land allowed space for Renaissance architecture, and that helped St. Thomas.
+The empty land allowed space for new Renaissance architecture, and that helped St. Thomas.
 A new belltower was built, and it still contains a bell that was forged in 1652.
 In the nave, the Baroque-era frescoes were painted in the 1720s by a Praguer named Vaclav Reiner.
 In 1637, Peter Paul Rubens painted the magnificent scene of Saint Thomas’ martyrdom.
 (The original is now in the National Gallery).

 We used a private entrance that bypassed the lobby.